icopy-site/awesome-cn/docs/awesome/free-for-dev.md

 ## Code Generation

   * [Appinvento](https://appinvento.io/) — AppInvento is a free No code app builder.
 In the automatically generated backend code, users have complete access to the source code and unlimited APIs and routes, allowing for extensive integration.
 The free plan includes three projects, five tables, and a Google add-on.
+  * [Cody AI](https://sourcegraph.com/cody) - Cody is a coding AI assistant that uses AI and a deep understanding of your codebase to help you write and understand code faster.
+Cody gives developers a choice of LLMs (including local inference), has support for various IDEs, supports all popular programming languages, and has a free plan.
+The free plan gives developers 20 chat messages (using Claude 3 Sonnet as the LLM) and 500 autocompletions (using the Starcoder 16b) each month.
   * [DhiWise](https://www.dhiwise.com/) — Seamlessly turn Figma designs into dynamic Flutter & React applications with DhiWise's innovative code generation technology, optimizing your workflow and helping you craft exceptional mobile and web experiences faster than ever before.
   * [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
 It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc.) and integrates with all significant standalone and web IDEs.
   * [Metalama](https://www.postsharp.net/metalama) - Only for C#.
 Metalama generates the boilerplate of the code on the fly during compilation so that your source code remains clean.
 It is free for open-source projects, and its commercial-friendly free tier includes three aspects.